clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/minimum-technical-requirements-for-using-clowdr.md

 ---
 updatedDate: 2021-04-26T04:13:48+00:00
 categories: []
-title: Technical Requirements for Using Clowdr
+title: Technical requirements for using Clowdr
 slug: requirements
 description: Review the minimum technical requirements for using Clowdr
 author: Cristal Mojica
-draft: true
+draft: false

 ---
 ### Technical Requirements for Using Clowdr